luzritacco/WWC-Hackathon/README.md

   -    The App can be used for sorting lists of different topics, not just grocery lists.
 For example, it can be used to sort a to-do list, a list of books to read or movies/tv show to watch, etc.
 ##
-<h3 align="center"> What I had learned from this Hackathon:
+<h3 align="center"> What we had learned from this Hackathon:

 ##
 **☑** Great learning experience